• Skip to main content

 How to Make Foaming Hand Soap

 I am a compulsive hand washer and can easily go through one bottle of hand soap a week in my kitchen…easily.
 I love Bath & Body Works.
 Not only that, but I love their foaming hand soaps.
 The problem for me, I go through my kitchen hand soap so fast, and I hate when I run out.
 One day I decided to see if I could make my own using my empty foaming soap container.
 All I did was add a little liquid dish soap and water and shook it up…IT WORKED PERFECT!
 Now I never run out of hand soap.
-YAY!
 Oh, and I can wash my dishes too – happy dance!

 Original Post Date, March 25, 2012